AnthonyFeng-lab/IoTBay/README.md

 - Download and install Netbeans (anything 12.x or higher should be fine)
 #
 ### Setup GlassFish
-Glassfish can be a massive pain to install correctly here are two ways that can work if you have trouble.
+Glassfish can be a massive pain to install correctly so here are two ways that can work if you have trouble.
 #### Download GlassFish in Netbeans
 - In Netbeans, navigate to __Tools__ > __Servers__ > __Add Server__
 - Choose GlassFish Server from the list and press __Next__